justwriteclick/docslikecode/book/index.md

 <img src="../../images/docs-like-code-book.jpg" alt="Docs Like Code" style="padding:14px;" align="right" height="200" width="319">

 <h1>About the book</h1>
-<p>We've transformed the way teams work together on docs, and we want to show you the best practices for writing docs using development tools and techniques.</p>
+<p>We've transformed the way teams work together on docs, and we want to show you the best practices for writing docs using development tools and techniques.
+Now available in both print and ebook, check out <i>Docs Like Code</i>.</p>

-<p><a href="http://www.lulu.com/content/e-book/docs-like-code/20327544" style="display: inline-block;
+<p><a href="http://www.lulu.com/spotlight/justwriteclick" style="display: inline-block;
   margin-bottom: 20px;
   padding: 8px 20px;
   font-size: 14px;